How and Why Should You Soak Garlic Before Planting?

 Regardless of these distinctions, soaking your seed before planting is a procedure that can also be used with garlic.
 It’s just done in a different way and for different purposes.

-Fungal infections, nematodes, and white curl mites can be eliminated by soaking garlic (Allium sativum) planting cloves in baking soda and seaweed, followed by alcohol and then hot water.
+Yeast infections, nematodes, and white curl mites can be eliminated by soaking garlic (Allium sativum) plant cloves in baking soda and seaweed, followed by alcohol and then hot water.

 Taking the papery covers off the cloves as an extra precaution may help to eradicate any infections they may contain.